yarov475/sonicDataAnalizeYaro/README.md

 *You can hear the mp3 files on* https://soundcloud.com/yarochkin_sonic
 ![An image](https://github.com/yarov475/biserGame/blob/master/msc.png)
-later I'll share the links to articles in the journal.
+later I'll share the links to articles in the journal.!